Motiongate Dubai

 WORTH A VISIT?

 Yes, Motiongate is absolutely worth a visit.
 This park actually feels like it’s been designed by Universal or Disney creatives.
-The park is stunning, there’s a great ride selection and staff members are so incredibly sweet.
+The park is stunning, staff members are professional, we had a delicious lunch in the park’s main street and the ride lineup is amazing.
 The best attractions can be found inside the DreamWorks section, which easily surpasses the theming level of most European theme parks.
 So please… don’t miss Motiongate if you’re travelling to the United Arab Emirates.

 Have you been able to visit this stunning theme park yet?
 Did you encounter crowds or was the park virtually empty?
 And did you enjoy the DreamWorks area just as much as I did?
 Share your thought in the comments section at the bottom of this page.